 Iron is an essential mineral and important component of hemoglobin, the substance in red blood cells that carries oxygen from your lungs to transport it throughout your body.
 Iron supports a strong immune system and is also necessary to maintain healthy cells, skin, hair, and nails.
-Low iron status is determined by measuring certain blood markers such as ferritin, hepcidin or transferrin.
-Low iron stores can lead to anemia, which is associated with fatigue, pale skin, weakness, shortness of breath and dizziness.
-Several genes can impact the risk of having low iron status including TMPRSS6, TFR2 and TF.\
+Low iron status is more common in vegans and is determined by measuring certain blood markers such as ferritin, hepcidin or transferrin.
+Iron is found in food in two forms; heme and non-heme iron.
+Heme-iron, derived from animal products is well absorbed.
+Non-heme iron, which is the iron in plants, is less well absorbed.
+Because vegan diets only contain non-heme iron, vegans should be particularly aware of foods that are high in iron and ways to promote iron absorption, such as using cast iron pans, and adding a vitamin C source to meals.
+Recommendations for iron for vegans and vegetarians may be as much as 1.8 times higher than for non-vegetarians.
+Low iron stores can lead to anemia, which is associated with fatique, pale skin, weakness, shortness of breath and dizziness.
+Several genes can impact the risk of having low iron status including TMPRSS6, TFR2, and TF.

-\Pichler I et al. Identification of a common variant in the TFR2 gene implicated in the physiological regulation of serum iron levels.
+Pichler I et al. Identification of a common variant in the TFR2 gene implicated in the physiological regulation of serum iron levels.
 Human Molecular Genetics.
 2011;15:1232-40.
 Benyamin B et al. Variants in TF and HFE explain approximately 40% of genetic variation in serum-transferrin levels.
 Am J Hum Gen. 2009;84:60-65.